 The ideas in Frank’s work

 I use a different aesthetic and a different language than many other tourism companies working in Lapland, and although we work together sometimes, I feel more comfortable with this – my own – style.
 Why would I try to do something that others are having much more experience with and are much better at?
 Why won’t I just be who I am and develop myself, and my own cultural guided tours, in a way that suits me?
 I find it more interesting to develop other kinds of products than the ones that are readily available already in Rovaniemi and Lapland.
 You may interpret the words Frank and Idea as well as an undisguised attempt to do things differently in tourism.

-snow or no snow?
+Snow or no snow?
 And what else may we expect?

 During my studies I focused on social sciences, and after graduation I continue to study philosophy, sociology, political sciences and social work.
 I follow the news closely and as a sort of hobby I am interested to ponder over, and follow debates about, the interaction on technology and life (and tinker a bit with devices).
+I am a husband and stepfather.
 My interests shape my thinking (and vice versa of course), my thinking resonate in my guided tours.
 During my studies I have worked in various places (for example in South Africa, Kosovo, Svalbard and many places in between), in very different work settings.
 Finally, and to my own surprise, I have settled in Rovaniemi.
-Like many others in this town I have worked as elf and as safari guide, but my next step was to work as a museum guide in Arktikum.
+Like many others in this town I have worked as elf and as safari guide, but my next step was to work as a museum guide in Artkikum.
 After requests and some friendly pushes in my back I started to organize my own guided tours.
 My work does not aim for mass scale tourism and my guided tours avoid obvious stereotypical imagery and experiences.
 I like to share some other interesting, but lesser known, sights with you.

-picture by Anastasia Berkana
+picture by N.N.